cnnrbrn/noroff-programming-foundations-content/module-1/ma.md

 Your code must be properly formatted.
 You will lose marks for poorly formatted code.

+If you have previous experience with JavaScript you can use the `let` and `const` keywords instead of `var`.

 ## Questions

 1. Declare and initialise three variables with appropriate names and values.
 One variable with a number value, one with a boolean value and one with a string value.